agent-valve-ai/Agent-Valve/README.md

-Use this map for human review of the public survey fields.

-Display question numbers below follow the live Jotform questionnaire order as of 2026-05-31.
-Respondents should use the readable cURL variables above rather than Jotform internals.
+Use this reference when adapting the cURL template.
+Use the field keys below with the exact labels and answer formats shown.